slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 What do you need to do to regain the trust of others?
 What is the simplest thing you can do to be more trustworthy?

+- 8h workday keep free time scarce and people pay a lot more for convenience, gratification and any other relief they can buy. it keeps them watching television, and its commercials. it keeps them unambitious outisde of work.
+- all poverty is energy poverty.
+- As humans, we are tribal by nature.
+Our natural default is to see ourselves as part of some group that’s struggling against some other group(s) at all times.
+And once we’re part of our little group, our little tribe, we adopt all sorts of biases and preferences.
+We construct belief systems that justify our group’s power and superiority.
+We create tests of whether other people are “true” and “pure” members of our group, and we either shame any “non-believers” into conformity or simply expel them from the tribe.
+- communism isn’t evil, it’s foolish. in the same way that unrestricted capitalism is foolish if you strive to make everyone’s lives better.
+- escola meritocratica e o o q podes fazer por ti. mundo n. mundo move-se pelo q podes fazer por mim.
+- everything I don’t like must be banned.
+Everything I do like is a human right and must be paid for by others.
+- few tv channels equalized culture.
+- hard times create strong man, strong man create good times. good times create weak men. weak men create weak times.
+- If Satoshi wasn’t anon he’d have already been arrested by any Western country.
+- If you want to destroy any nation without war, make adultery or nudity common in the young generation.
+- insisting in your rights without acknowledging your responsabilities isn’t freedom is adolescence
+- it’s just human nature that if i get to decide who get sthe gold it is gosng o be my friends,  family and people i like.
+- law is not a moral compass. the people who hid anne frank were breaking the law.
+The people who killed her were following it.
+- liberalismo economico vs fundamentalismo mercado livre. estado n é iliberal pq n diminui a concorrencia
+- low-key activism is often just narcisism. most people don’t really understand the issuesthey are being activist about.
+It’s just virtue signaling on Social Media.
+A young generation doesn’t know what a really debate dosen’t include demonizing people and get them canceled.
+- Men often believe > *"or pretend > *"that the "Law" is something sacred, or at least a science > *"an unfounded assumption very convenient to governments.
+- minimal amounts of cash improve the life of poor more than equivalent spending on aid programs or goods.
+- nacionalistas vs globalistas | moderados vs radicais?
+- Never apologize to the politically correct.
+- Não há direitos sem obrigações e viceversa.
+- Only a poor man and an unattractive woman truly understand the reality of life.
+- pandemic imprisoned poor people and freed rich people.
+- people accept inequality if the taht person is willing to take risk. (steve jobs vs rent seeking ceo)
+- people of all political persuasions
+- politics are a catalyst
+- Politics is simply theatre for the slave class.
+- Pretending that simple things are complicated and that complicated things are simple is the bread and butter of politics.
+- Proximity to white people and their tax dollars is not a human right.
+- Rigid regimes are doomed when they become flexible.
+The revolutionaries always become the new dictators.
+- Saying that White countries deserve to be flooded with brown migrants because of colonialism is acknowledging that you people are a plague and a punishment.
+- social contracts: public promises.
+Everything is a contract!
+- sufffering is individual. nations or corporations don’t suffer.
+- the benefits of a world government that federated nations would be an improvement for all.
+We could replace the war model by a policing model.
+We could institute the basic human right of mobility on the planet. we could address the global climate change.
+- The entire real estate market of the West is based on «how far away can I get from these people without having to drive 4h to work».
+- The idea of sinister elites controlling everything is popular because it’s more comforting than the truth: that even our leaders don’t know what they’re doing and society is ruled mostly by chance.
+- the passports of the future should be based on skills and health rather than nationality.
+- the real diversity that matters is the diversity of ideas, not the diversity of skin color.
+- the same people who sell the panic, sell the pill
+- The struggle between collectivists and the individual is as old as humanity itself.
+- This is what police does.
+They want peace, but can’t arrest perpetrators, so they arrest the victim instead.
+This used to happen a lot during BLM.
+They even arrested people from their own homes and neighbourhoods.
+- Time to make crime illegal again.
+- Um socialista honesto não entende de Economia.
+Um socialista que entende de economia não é honesto.
+Um homem honesto que entende de Economia não é socialista.
+- uma bandeira representa sempre um colectivo
+- What is Woke?
+It is a worldview that teaches that all interactions are about power.
+There is only one conflict in the world, and it is the powerful against the powerless, where the powerful are trying to preserve their power (this is called «intersectionality»)
 - When a democrat says "threat to our democracy".
 They really mean threat to their corrupt bureaucracy.
-- Only a poor man and an unattractive woman truly understand the reality of life.
-- everything I don’t like must be banned.
-Everything I do like is a human right and must be paid for by others.
+- When people support socialism, they always think they’ll be the ones to receive and never realize that they’re the ones that give.
+- When the state is absent the patriots become the state.
+- Wokeness is the belief that every disparity is rooted in discrimination.
 - Young people have energy to argue over every minor difference or slight.
 They possess both the vigour and the inclination to squabble.
 But with age, and wisdom, you just don’t care.
 You pick your battles.
 You assess the value of conflict.
 If the payoff for winning doesn’t exceed the effort required to win - you simply don’t bother.
 You neglect.
 You ignore.
 You don’t care.
 - Youthful male energy is the lifeblood of revolution.
 The campaign against young men isn’t about preventing misogyny - it’s about preventing regime change.
-- What is Woke?
-It is a worldview that teaches that all interactions are about power.
-There is only one conflict in the world, and it is the powerful against the powerless, where the powerful are trying to preserve their power (this is called «intersectionality»)
-- Saying that White countries deserve to be flooded with brown migrants because of colonialism is acknowledging that you people are a plague and a punishment.
-- This is what police does.
-They want peace, but can’t arrest perpetrators, so they arrest the victim instead.
-This used to happen a lot during BLM.
-They even arrested people from their own homes and neighbourhoods.
-- Time to make crime illegal again.
-- Wokeness is the belief that every disparity is rooted in discrimination.
-- Politics is simply theatre for the slave class.
-- Proximity to white people and their tax dollars is not a human right.
-- The idea of sinister elites controlling everything is popular because it’s more comforting than the truth: that even our leaders don’t know what they’re doing and society is ruled mostly by chance.
-- The entire real estate market of the West is based on «how far away can I get from these people without having to drive 4h to work».
-- Não há direitos sem obrigações e viceversa.
-- the same people who sell the panic, sell the pill
-- the passports of the future should be based on skills and health rather than nationality.
-- law is not a moral compass. the people who hid anne frank were breaking the law.
-The people who killed her were following it.
-- insisting in your rights without acknowledging your responsabilities isn’t freedom is adolescence
-- communism isn’t evil, it’s foolish. in the same way that unrestricted capitalism is foolish if you strive to make everyone’s lives better.
-- hard times create strong man, strong man create good times. good times create weak men. weak men create weak times.
-- it’s just human nature that if i get to decide who get sthe gold it is gosng o be my friends,  family and people i like.
-- the real diversity that matters is the diversity of ideas, not the diversity of skin color.
-- few tv channels equalized culture.
-- Rigid regimes are doomed when they become flexible.
-The revolutionaries always become the new dictators.
-- The struggle between collectivists and the individual is as old as humanity itself.
-- all poverty is energy poverty.
-- uma bandeira representa sempre um colectivo
-- Never apologize to the politically correct.
-- If you want to destroy any nation without war, make adultery or nudity common in the young generation.
-- Men often believe > *"or pretend > *"that the "Law" is something sacred, or at least a science > *"an unfounded assumption very convenient to governments.
-- low-key activism is often just narcisism. most people don’t really understand the issuesthey are being activist about.
-It’s just virtue signaling on Social Media.
-A young generation doesn’t know what a really debate dosen’t include demonizing people and get them canceled.
-- 8h workday keep free time scarce and people pay a lot more for convenience, gratification and any other relief they can buy. it keeps them watching television, and its commercials. it keeps them unambitious outisde of work.
-- pandemic imprisoned poor people and freed rich people.
-- the benefits of a world government that federated nations would be an improvement for all.
-We could replace the war model by a policing model.
-We could institute the basic human right of mobility on the planet. we could address the global climate change.
-- minimal amounts of cash improve the life of poor more than equivalent spending on aid programs or goods.
-- escola meritocratica e o o q podes fazer por ti. mundo n. mundo move-se pelo q podes fazer por mim.
-- politics are a catalyst
-- sufffering is individual. nations or corporations don’t suffer.
-- social contracts: public promises.
-Everything is a contract!
 > *"A single death is a tragedy; a million deaths is a statistic."*
-- people accept inequality if the taht person is willing to take risk. (steve jobs vs rent seeking ceo)
-- liberalismo economico vs fundamentalismo mercado livre. estado n é iliberal pq n diminui a concorrencia
-- nacionalistas vs globalistas | moderados vs radicais?
-- people of all political persuasions
-- As humans, we are tribal by nature.
-Our natural default is to see ourselves as part of some group that’s struggling against some other group(s) at all times.
-And once we’re part of our little group, our little tribe, we adopt all sorts of biases and preferences.
-We construct belief systems that justify our group’s power and superiority.
-We create tests of whether other people are “true” and “pure” members of our group, and we either shame any “non-believers” into conformity or simply expel them from the tribe.
-Once a philosophy goes tribal, its beliefs no longer exist to serve some moral principle, but rather they exist to serve the promotion of the group.
+And once your philosophy has inverted upon itself, it becomes corrupt.
+Just like the old communist societies of the 20th century, once you set out to provide perfect equality for everybody, you achieve the exact opposite.
+What was once progressive becomes regressive.
+You become so busy policing people’s thoughts and opinions that you lose track of what actually matters.
 But the problem is that, like I said, feminism, in the process of enacting all of the progress of the last 50 years, became more than a philosophy—it became an institution.
 And institutions are always primarily interested in sustaining themselves first and engaging with the world as it is second.
+Once a philosophy goes tribal, its beliefs no longer exist to serve some moral principle, but rather they exist to serve the promotion of the group.
 The way you destroy stereotypes is by being the contradiction of the stereotype.
 These are the real activists.
 This is where real progress happens.
 Yes, women still face stereotypes and poor treatments in these industries.
 But this is the trench today’s feminists should be fighting in.
 This is where they should be making their push -- and not by talking about it online, but by actually being there.
-And once your philosophy has inverted upon itself, it becomes corrupt.
-Just like the old communist societies of the 20th century, once you set out to provide perfect equality for everybody, you achieve the exact opposite.
-What was once progressive becomes regressive.
-You become so busy policing people’s thoughts and opinions that you lose track of what actually matters.
 -->

 > *"For the friends: everything.
 For the others: the law."